 Awareness of Social Engineering Tactics

 Organizations should actively inform employees about common social engineering techniques employed by attackers, such as impersonation or manipulation.
-These techniques exploit employees’ confidence, tricking them into divulging sensitive information.
+These techniques exploit employees confidence, tricking them into divulging sensitive information.
+Learn more about social engineering examples to better understand these threats.

 Detecting Suspicious Activity